12-08-2011, 12:22 PM #1

 - Blog Entries

 Mandy gave a really thorough answer to your question.
 I think if you asked ten people this question you would probably get twenty answers.
 To me, the most basic education would include Readin, Riting, and Rithmetic as they used to say.
 Basically the ability to read and write well and do basic math.
-You do need to check with your state laws to make sure that you are within the bounderies there.Kathi Homeschooling Mama to Eleven year old Dakota
+You do need to check with your state laws to make sure that you are within the bounderies there.Kathi Homeschooling Mama to Twelve year old Dakota